Endometrial Cancer: Overview

 There are currently no regular screening tests for endometrial cancer in women at average risk.
 Screening tests are done to check for disease in people who don’t have symptoms.

 All women should see a doctor if they have abnormal vaginal bleeding.
+This can be one of the first signs of endometrial cancer.

 What are the symptoms of endometrial cancer?